Site icon Circuit Ideas for You

 Formulas:

-Relay Coil Current is a tool used to calculate how much resistance a bipolar junction transistor (BJT) requires to operate a relay coil.
+Relay Coil Current is tool for finding how much resistor (R) needed for BJT transistor to turn ON relay coil.

 Voltage Drop: